userbotindo/UserIndoBot/README.md

 Assigning the `__help__` variable to a string describing this modules' available commands will allow the bot to load it and add the documentation for your module to the `/help` command.
-Setting the `__mod_name__` variable will also allow you to use a nicer, user friendly name for a module.
+Setting the `__mod_name__` variable will also allow you to use a nicer, user-friendly name for a module.

-The `__migrate__()` function is used for migrating chats - when a chat is upgraded to a supergroup, the ID changes, so it is necessary to migrate it in the db.
+The `__migrate__()` function is used for migrating chats - when a chat is upgraded to a supergroup, the ID changes, so it is necessary to migrate it in the DB.

 The `__stats__()` function is for retrieving module statistics, eg number of users, number of chats.
 This is accessed through the `/stats` command, which is only available to the bot owner.